Agedis/and-global-assignment/README.md

 Repo for hosting solutions to and global take home assignment

 # Task 1
+1. Get a High-Level Overview
+Find online beginner-friendly resources and read articles to understand the why behind ERNIE.

+2. Explore Live Demos
+Try out a hosted ERNIE demo on Hugging Face Spaces or other online examples.
+Test simple tasks like masked word filling, sentiment analysis, or question answering.

+3. Run prebuilt code
+Load a pretrained ERNIE model and run it on sample inputs for testing.
+4. Understand Knowledge Masking
+Study the key innovation: ERNIE masks entire concepts or entities rather than single words.
+Use simple examples to internalize the difference from BERT.

+5. Experiment with Mini Tasks
+Fine-tune ERNIE on a small dataset for a practical task, like sentiment analysis.
+Observe features such as outputs, tokenization behavior, and model predictions.
 # Task 2

 # Medical Insurance Cost Prediction